Innovize-AI/code-sapien/README.md

 # code-sapien
-This is the repo where innovize code lives
+This is the repo where public innovize code lives